About Green Bay

 The City offers residents a diverse range of housing options, with over forty neighborhood associations strengthening the community fabric.
 The market is strong for creative developers to bring additional residential products in the City: occupancy rates for both affordable and market-rate housing are near one hundred percent (100%).
 Award-winning public schools, reputable institutions of higher education, and low crime rates make us an excellent choice to call home.

 The City delivers ample opportunities for outdoor recreation through seventy parks and trails, including Bay Beach Amusement Park and Wildlife Sanctuary, the City Deck (an urban boardwalk along the Fox River), the Green Bay Botanical Garden, and the Joannes Family and Resch Aquatic Centers.
-We are also home to Lambeau Field, the Packers Hall of Fame, and Green Bay Bullfrogs Baseball.
+We are also home to Lambeau Field and the Packers Hall of Fame.

 The City hosts hundreds of cultural events, including those provided by local theater organizations and civic symphony, at the Meyer Theatre, the Weidner Center for the Performing Arts, the ART Garage, and the recently-expanded KI Convention Center.
 The Neville Public Museum, the Children’s Museum of Green Bay, the Automobile Gallery, and Hazelwood Historic House are also within the City.